featbit/featbit/README.md

 [![stars](https://img.shields.io/github/stars/featbit/featbit.svg?style=flat&logo=github&colorB=red&label=stars)](https://github.com/featbit/featbit)                   [![slack-community](https://img.shields.io/badge/slack-join-3CC798?style=social&logo=slack)](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ)  [![License](https://img.shields.io/static/v1?label=license&message=MIT&color=brightgreen)](https://github.com/featbit/featbit/blob/main/LICENSE)

-**FeatBit** is a scalable, high-performance **Feature Management** and **Progressive Experimentation** platform. **Our Philosophy** is to enable **continuous innovation** in product development and to maintain a steady, **healthy iteration heartbeat**.
-We offer two broad modules that complement each other to achieve core objectives:
+**FeatBit** is a scalable, high-performance **Feature Management** and **Progressive Experimentation** platform.

-**Feature Management**, which Empowers All Team to Deliver and Control Software，Progressively delegating the control of a feature to the owner that is most closely responsible for the outcome.
-Use cases like `Trunk-based development`, `Testing in production`, `Progressive & Targeted release`, `Kill switches`, `Faster incident resolution`, `Data & Cloud Migration`, etc.
+Feature Management, which progressively delegating the control of a feature to the owner that is most closely responsible for the outcome.
+Common use cases: `Trunk-based development`, `Testing in production`, `Progressive & Targeted release`, `Kill switches`, `Faster incident resolution`, `Data & Cloud Migration`, etc.

-**Progressive Experimentation**, which provides the ability to get valid online and offline feedback as quickly as possible and keep the product iteration heart rate healthy and stable because of it.
-Use cases like `Beta testing and qualitative feedback`, `Experimentation and A/B testing`.
+Progressive Experimentation, which provides the ability to get online and offline feedback as quickly as possible.
+Common use cases: `Beta testing and qualitative feedback`, `Experimentation and A/B testing`.

+### Our Philosophy
+**Empower All teams to Deliver, Control and Experiment with the software**.
+To enable continuous innovation in product development and to maintain a healthy iteration heartbeat.

 ## Get Started